Nuh (city): Visitor attractions and monuments

 The town assumed importance at the time of Bahadur Singh of Ghasera because of the trade in salt manufactured in neighbouring villages.
 To the west of the town is a masonry tank of red sandstone featuring a chhatri adorned with floral designs.
-The tomb of Sheikh Musa combines Muslim and Rajput forms of architecture and is about 2.5 km from the town.
+The Dargah of Hazrat Sheikh Musa combines Muslim and Rajput forms of architecture and is about 2.5 km from the town.

 In 2018, five monuments were noted as state-protected monuments, including Ghasera fort, Chuhi Mal Ka Taalab, Old tehsil building in Nuh, Kotla mosque, and a group of monuments at Meoli.
 Various ancient monuments of historical importance are scattered in this region, including:

 Ghasera Fort

-The ruined Ghasera Fort, a state protected monument, lies at Ghasera village 14 km from Nuh city on Nun-Sohna road. that was ruled by Bahadur Singh Bargujar, a Rajput chief of 11 villages, he was killed in 1753 by the famous Jat king Surajmal of Bharatpur State after Jats besieged and ran over the Ghasera fort, after which Jats turned to Delhi by defeating Mughal king Ahmad Shah Bahadur and occupied the Red Fort there in 1754 CE.
+The ruined Ghasera Fort, a state protected monument, lies at Ghasera village 14 km from Nuh city on Nun-Sohna road. that was ruled by Bahadur Singh Bargujar, a Rajput chief of 11 villages, he was killed in 1753 by the famous Jat king Surajmal of Bharatpur State after Jats besieged and ran over the Ghasera fort, after which Jats turned to Delhi by defeating Mughal Emperor Ahmad Shah Bahadur and occupied the Red Fort there in 1754 CE.

 Nalhshwar Mahadev temple and Pandava Reservoir

 The Nalhar Pandava Reservoir and Nalhshwar Mahadev Temple (Nalhar Shiv temple) are located 2 km from Nuh city within the U-shaped Nalhar valley surrounded by several picturesque peaks near Nalhar village in the foothills of Nalhar hills of Aravalli range.
 It can be reached by the Nalhar road from Nuh city through a large ceremonial Hindu religious gate short distance from the temple.
 There is also a natural reservoir at base of Kadamb tree higher up in the Nalhar hill, which can be reached by climbing 250 paved and iron stairsteps behind the Nalhar Shiva Temple.
-According to the popular oral tradition, Pandavas stayed here, prayed to the lord Shiva and drank water from this reservoir during a visit in their 14 years long exile.
+According to the popular oral tradition, Pandavas stayed here, prayed to the god Shiva and drank water from this reservoir during a visit in their 14 years long exile.
 Shaheed Hasan Khan Mewati Government Medical College is located nearby.
 View from the top of Nalhar hill is the best.

 Swami Gyan Giri found the temple in ruins.
 He restored it with the help of the local villagers and installed a natural lingam here which has the images of Aum, Shiva, Ganesha, Ganges, Janau and Naga.
 The temple is now managed by the Shri Shiv Rudra Jan Kalyan Sanstha headquartered in Mojowal near Nangal Dam.
 A large fair and bhandara (langar) is held on Maha Shivaratri.